 How to Apply for a PhD

-It’s great to hear that you’re interested in applying for a PhD at the University of Greenwich in the School of Stage and Screen.
+It’s great to hear that you’re interested in applying for a PhD at the University of Greenwich with the SOUND/IMAGE Research Centre

 Our Doctorate of Philosophy (PhD) is a large scale (3-5year) self-directed research project, undertaken with support from expert supervisors across our school.

-Successful applicants will join a rich and diverse research student community studying across three programmes in our
+Successful applicants will join a rich and diverse research student community studying across three creative arts PhD programmes in our

 school: